Who is Eligible?

 Family Service Program

 Saint Columbkille Partnership School believes that family involvement enhances the educational experience.
 Parents and guardians are urged to volunteer and participate in fundraising activities, which may also be required as part of maintaining financial aid.
 Opportunities to volunteer include: chaperoning field trips, monitoring lunch and recess, and helping out at special events.
 Families who complete 25 volunteer hours will be credited $300 towards tuition for the following school year.
 In order to document the hours of service, volunteers must sign in and out at the school office.
 Please visit the Family Service Program page for additional information.

-Families who experience an unexpected financial crisis during the course of the school year must notify the Business Office to work out a temporary solution.
+Families who experience an unexpected financial crisis during the course of the school year must notify the Business Office at email@example.com to work out a temporary solution.
 If an application for financial aid has not already been submitted, families will need to complete one.
-Financial aid will be lost if any of the following occur: withdrawal from the school, not active in the FACTS Payment Plan, accounts are not current, including, but not limited to tuition, after-school and other fees.
+Financial aid will be lost if any of the following occur: withdrawal from the school, not active in the FACTS Financial, accounts are not current, including, but not limited to tuition, after-school and other fees.

 Further, the school reserves the right to audit applications for the need-based financial aid program by requesting a tax transcript for the prior year from the IRS.
 Information on the tax transcript can be found here.